Alfried Krupp von Bohlen und Halbach: Sentence Commuted and the Mehlem Agreement

+Imagine my surprise one day in February 1951 to read in the newspaper that John J. McCloy, the high commissioner to Germany, had restored all the Krupp properties that had been ordered confiscated.

-In 1953, the so-called Mehlem Agreement was concluded between Krupp von Bohlen und Halbach and the governments of the US, Great Britain and France.
+In 1953, the so-called Mehlem Agreement was concluded between Alfried Krupp and the governments of the US, Great Britain and France.
 Under this agreement, all his assets were returned to him under certain conditions.
 One of the key conditions was the provision that the mining and metallurgical operations would be separated from the Krupp Company and sold by 1959.

 Renewed entrepreneurial activity

-In March 1953, Krupp von Bohlen und Halbach took over the management of the company again.
+In March 1953, Alfried took over the management of the company again.
 At the end of the same year, he brought Berthold Beitz into the Group as his personal Chief Representative.
 He completely converted the company to civilian production, mainly plant engineering.
 The Fried.
 Krupp Company quickly regained its position as a leading steel producer.
 Although the mining and smelting operations were subsequently separated - as provided for in the Mehlem Agreement - they were not ultimately sold.
 Instead, they were combined in 1960 and merged with Bochumer Verein für Gussstahlfabrikation AG.

 Establishment of the Foundation and death

-Krupp von Bohlen und Halbach died shortly before his sixtieth birthday because of the consequences of lung cancer.
-His coffin was passed by 18,000 people; the then Federal President Heinrich Lübke, President of the Bundestag Eugen Gerstenmaier and Minister President of North Rhine-Westphalia Heinz Kühn spoke at the funeral service.
-Shortly before his death, he ordered the establishment of a Foundation, which was to be "an expression of the tradition of the House of Krupp committed to the common good".
-On his death, his entire estate was transferred to the foundation.
-This was made possible by his son Arndt von Bohlen und Halbach's renunciation of his inheritance.

-The Alfried Krupp von Bohlen und Halbach Foundation commenced operations on 1 January 1968, uses the income it receives from its shareholding exclusively and directly for charitable purposes and is today the largest single shareholder of thyssenkrupp AG.
+Alfried Krupp von Bohlen und Halbach died of heart failure at the age of 59.
+In a Spiegel report from 1967, journalist Gerhard Mauz describes the funeral service.
+The report is one-sided and praises Krupp von Bohlen und Halbach uncritically, without mentioning his historical background: "The firm we love to hate« was once a British definition of the Krupp company.
+It captured the ambivalent feelings abroad toward the gentlemen of the Ruhr, one of whose most distinguished members has now passed away."
+The report claims that 18,000 people filed past his coffin, but it is unclear how this was done.
+The funeral service was attended by the then Federal President Heinrich Lübke, Bundestag President Eugen Gerstenmaier and Minister President Heinz Kühn.

+In 1967, he ordered the establishment of the Alfried Krupp von Bohlen und Halbach Foundation and spoke about the 'social obligation of property in the history of my family."